ChriAla/Practice_Projects_pyomo/README.md

 # Practice_Projects_pyomo
 Pyomo

-These projects are part of my practice in the Pyomo library.
+These projects are part of my practice in the Python-based, open-source optimization modeling language, Pyomo.